 Even if you have figured out your content for the week, you might still find that you don’t have enough time.

 You can’t slack when it comes to posting.
+Daily engagement with your audience is key to your success on social media.
 You must post every day!

 People unfollow dormant accounts very quickly.
 You can download tools such as TweetDeck or HootSuite that will help with automating your Facebook and Twitter posts.

 Set some time each week to plan your content.

 #4 – Think about your strategy and engagement